From A Wiki of Ice and Fire

 Ser Gregor's band joins with Randyll Tarly's army to surround what is left of the retreating northern army that attacks Duskendale.
 He chases Lord Roose Bolton's army as they march to the Twins, taking several highborn captives including Wylis Manderly in the Battle of the Ruby Ford.
 Lord Tywin Lannister then orders Gregor to retake Harrenhal, which is being held by Vargo Hoat and the Brave Companions, and put the castle to the sword.
 A cook of Harrenhal who had his foot cut off by Hoat wanted revenge and opens a postern gate for Clegane.
 Inside, Gregor's men slaughter the inhabitants and the defenders (bar the cook who opened the gate, the castle smith Ben Blackthumb and a girl named Pia who the Mountain and his men rape repeatedly).
 The Mountain gives special treatment to Vargo Hoat, who is known as "the Goat", forcing him to eat his own cooked limbs ("roast goat") and serving him to the captive northmen as well.

-When Prince Oberyn came to King's Landing to claim the seat on the small council on Doran's behalf and obtain justice for the murder of his sister and her children, as was agreed with the acting Hand of the King, Tyrion Lannister.
-The new Hand, Lord Tywin Lannister however meant to forgo that promise.
-Tywin planned on lying to Oberyn and claim that Amory Lorch (who was dead at the time) was to blame for all three death's.
-While Lorch was guilty of the murder of Princess Rhaenys he was not responsible for the death's of Elia Martell and Prince Aegon.
-Tywin intended to keep Gregor far away from King's Landing during Oberyn's stay.
+When Prince Oberyn Martell comes to King's Landing to claim the seat on the small council on Prince Doran Martell's behalf and obtain justice for the murder of his sister Elia Martell and her children, as was agreed with the acting Hand of the King, Tyrion Lannister, the new Hand, Lord Tywin Lannister, means to forgo that promise.
+Tywin plans on lying to Oberyn and claiming that the deceased Ser Amory Lorch was to blame for all three deaths.
+While Lorch was guilty of the murder of Princess Rhaenys, he was not responsible for the death's of Elia and Prince Aegon.
+Tywin intends to keep Gregor far away from King's Landing during Oberyn's stay.
+He sends the Mountain and others to search for his son Jaime when he learns of his release from Riverrun, but Jaime arrives at the capital under the guard of Brienne of Tarth.